Updated August 18, 2023

 Scores of victims of the Astroworld disaster (the plaintiffs) are suing Scott and companies tied to the event (the defendants) in Harris County, Texas.

-We probably won't know the outcome of the hundreds of Astroworld lawsuits for years.
+We probably won't know the outcome of the thousands of Astroworld lawsuits for years.
 And, fortunately, mass casualty events at concerts and other events are rare.
 But after the chaos at Astroworld, people are asking, "Who is responsible for crowd safety at concerts, sports events, and other large gatherings?"
 "Do audiences attend at their own risk, or do event organizers have a duty to keep them safe?"

 Lawyers representing injured concertgoers tend to sue a lot of people and entities related to the event, including: